cloudfoundry/bosh/docs/running_tests.md

 ### Integration Tests

 Integration tests describe communication between BOSH components focusing on the CLI, the Director and the Agent.
 They are located in the `src/spec/integration` directory.
 To prepare your workstation see [workstation setup docs](workstation_setup.md).
 Make sure you use the correct java version when running the test, and setup `JAVA_HOME` correctly in case your default system's java installation is not of version 8.
-Run the integration tests with the `spec:integration_gocli` rake task:
+Run the integration tests with the `spec:integration` rake task:

 ```
-bosh/src$ bundle exec rake spec:integration_gocli
+bosh/src$ bundle exec rake spec:integration
 ```

 In order to run the integration tests in parallel: